anu-bdsi/workshop-intro-to-linux-aug-2023/02_linux_basics.md

 This redirects the output of the command `ls` to a text file, we can use less to view what's in the result file.

-__Make sure to use correct filename, output redirect overwrite everything in the file that has the same name.__
+__Make sure to use correct filename, output redirect overwrite everything in a existing file.__

 ## `>>` - Append output redirection